wp-plugins/membership/readme.txt

 11. Highly configurable with **a lot** of options and hooks / filters available.

 == Changelog ==

+= 2.0 =
+* Removes need for set admin usernames - now detects who activated plugin
+* Added persistent configuration capability
+* Added redirecting No Access page
+* Added URL Groups settings and rules
+* Added quick start steps
+* Added Communications capability - automessage for membership
+* Added Pings system
+* Added integration with WP roles
+* Added Account page setting and shortcode
+* Added renewal and upgrade functionality and shortcode
+* Added single payment paypal gateway
+* Added upgrade and cancel capability to paypal gateways
+* Fixed filtering problems with members admin page
+* Fixed general bugs and other issues
+* Added more hooks and filters for customisation
+* Added define checks to completely override signup / subscription / renewal and account pages
+* Added filters to override the register and account links for standard wordpress to now direct to membership pages.

 = 1.0.2 =
 * Allowed membership admin menu to be visible for all admin level users